iotile/coretools/doc/source/tutorials/sensor-graph-intro.rst

         call 0x8000 on slot 1 => output 1;
     }

-Basically we're asking the device t call the RPC with id `0x8000` on the tile located in slot once every 10 minutes and to store the output in a stream named `output 1`.
+Basically we're asking the device to call the RPC with id `0x8000` on the tile located in slot 1 once every 10 minutes and to store the output in a stream named `output 1`.
 Save this file as **simple.sgf** and then you can simulate it in the sensor graph simulator named `iotile-sgrun` that is installed by the `iotile-sensorgraph` package::